← Back to Knowledge Graph

 Continue Exploring

-[[Two Selves]] — The experiencing/remembering distinction the DRM was designed to measure
+[[Two Selves]] — The experiencing vs. remembering self distinction that the DRM is designed to measure

-[[U-Index]] — The derived measure: percentage of time spent in unpleasant states
+[[U-Index]] — The percentage-based measure of time spent in an unpleasant state

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book